fiskaltrust/rollout-doc/middleware/step-by-step/4-a-cloud-tse-for-multiple-cash-registers/README.md

-Now we have configured the queue for the cashbox and connected it to the SCU  but we still need to add the SCU to the cashbox as well, which we do by ticking  the correct row
+Now we have configured the queue for the CashBox and connected it to the SCU  but we still need to add the SCU to the CashBox as well, which we do by ticking  the correct row

 ![](../images/select-scu.png)